kiranpok/Fitness_First_Merged/README.md

 *Description*: The use case diagram identifies various use cases (e.g., user authentication, goal management, activity tracking) and their relationships with different actors in the Fitness-First application.

-- **Statistical Code Analysis**: Implementing static code analysis using `SonarLint` or `ESLint` for continuous code quality improvement.
+- **Statistical Code Analysis**: Implementing static code analysis using `SonarLint` for continuous code quality improvement.

 - **Documentation**: Enhancing documentation with API specifications, architecture overview, and user guides.